 “I do remember her telling them exactly what she had told me over the telephone that afternoon and evening [of November 22],” Judi wrote.
 “Pretty much that she ran down the stairs either directly before Oswald or after him.
 What they seemed to be looking for was an eyewitness.”

 In other words, had she seen Oswald escaping from above?

-Judi’s memories of what Vicki told her in those early phone calls — impromptu as they were and made at such a nonpartisan hour — support word-for-word what Vicki would later describe to the Dallas Police, again to the FBI, and then ultimately to the Warren Commission.
-But on November 24, while Vicki sat nervously in front of those two agents, the problem surrounding the timing of when she had made her descent hadn’t yet surfaced.
+Judi’s memories of what Vicki told her in those early phone calls — impromptu as they were and made at such a nonpartisan hour — support word-for-word what Vicki said about when she used the stairway to the Dallas Police, again to the FBI, and then ultimately to the Warren Commission.
+But on November 24, while Vicki sat nervously in front of those two agents, the thorny problem surrounding exactly when she had made her descent hadn’t yet surfaced.

-And because on that date she had replied “no” to their question, had she seen anyone else on the stairs, Vicki Adams was not the kind of eyewitness the FBI was seeking.
+And because she had replied that she didn’t see anyone on those back stairs while she was on them, Vicki Adams was not the kind of eyewitness the FBI was seeking.

 Little did they know.